Kong/docs.konghq.com/app/konnect/service-catalog/index.md

 </details>

 ## More information
-* [Publish an API to Dev Portal](/konnect/api-products/productize-service/) - Learn how to create an API product, associate it with your service, and publish it to the Dev Portal.
+* [Publish an API to Dev Portal](/konnect/api-products/productize-service/) - Learn how to create an API product, associate it with your {{site.base_gateway}} service, and publish it to the Dev Portal.
-* [Create a Dev Portal](/konnect/dev-portal/create-dev-portal/) - Learn more about Dev Portal and how to create one.